arackaf/easy-express-controllers/README.md

     }
     @httpPost
     setStuff(x, y, z){
         //These parameter values will be parsed and set for you.
-No need to parse request.body or request.query - just use them this.send({ x, y, z });
+        //No need to parse request.body or request.query - just use them this.send({ x, y, z });
     }
     @route('billing/:userId/:billingId')